henryliuser/studio1/studio1.md

 -boomerang collisionshape constantly spinning for nice bounces
-	rotation angle of AnimatedSprite is just pointing in movement direc -use coroutine to do cooldowns
+	rotation angle of AnimatedSprite is just pointing in movement direc -use coroutine to do cooldowns only lerp back rotation when not in hitstun

 # ———————— -DONE- ————————